xiaoleGun/KernelSU_Action/README_EN.md

 If your kernel Kprobes is working properly, changing this to "true" will automatically add the parameter to defconfig.

+### Use overlayfs

+Please enable this parameter if the kernel does not have it, the module requires

 ### Need DTBO

 If your kernel also needs to be flashed with DTBO image, set it to true.